maryshas/maryshas/README.md

 ## Hi there 👋 Welcome to Mary's Portfolio!

 ## 🚀 About Me
-👩🏻‍🎓 I'm a graduating senior at Ohio State University, majoring in Computer Science.
-I specialize in Data Analytics and minor in Business.
+👩🏻‍🎓 I'm a fresh graduate from The Ohio State University with a major in Computer and Information Science.
+I specialized in Data Analytics and minor in Business.

-👩🏻‍💻 I work as a Facilities Data Assistant at Ohio State University's Facilities Information and Technology Services.
-My main responsibilities include collecting data, cleaning datasets, creating visualizations using Tableau to track key performance metrics, and generating reports using Microsoft Power Query.
+I’m passionate about turning raw data into clear, actionable insights.
+In my role as a Facilities Data Assistant at Ohio State University, I’ve worked with Tableau and Microsoft Power Query to track performance metrics, build dashboards, and generate reports that drive decision-making.

-💡 Recently, I've developed a passion for Data Analytics.
-I've completed a database and data mining course, where I learned how to design a database system, clean datasets, classify and cluster data, and formulate conclusions based on the results.
-Currently, I’m participating in a Project Series hosted by the Big Data and Analytics Association, where I work on personal technical projects while attending bi-weekly workshops.
-These workshops focus on statistical analysis, advanced visualizations, feature engineering, storytelling, and dashboarding.
+Beyond work, I’ve strengthened my skills through coursework in database design and data mining, as well as hands-on projects with the Big Data and Analytics Association—exploring statistical analysis, advanced visualizations, and storytelling with data.
+I thrive when taking on new challenges, like when I taught myself Tableau to redesign a performance dashboard that impressed my managers and added real value to the team.

-🔎 Working style: I’m a fast learner who thrives on taking on new challenges and stepping outside my comfort zone.
-For example, at my current workplace, I embraced the opportunity to redesign the FITS Summary Stats Dashboard, even though I initially lacked experience with data visualization and Tableau.
-To succeed, I took a Tableau course and explored examples of great visualizations.
-This effort helped me create a dashboard that impressed my managers and added real value to our team.
-Furthermore, I value teamwork and open communication, so I always ask follow-up questions to ensure I fully understand my manager’s expectations and deliver exactly what’s needed for each project.
+I’m excited to keep growing as a data professional and to contribute my skills, curiosity, and drive to teams that value data-driven decision-making.

 💌 Fun fact: I love reading.
-I also enjoy being in nature, hiking, traveling, and trying new foods.
+I also enjoy being in nature, hiking, traveling, and a big foodie.

 📞 Contact me at [maryshasru@gmail.com] and connect with me at [https://www.linkedin.com/in/maryshas/]